Thinkmill/react-hooks/README.md

 # react-hooks

-A Thinkmill guide to using React Hooks in frontent projects
+A Thinkmill guide to using React Hooks in front-end projects